 - The sovereign debt crisis in the Eurozone has led to banking instability with spillover effects on the global credit market: threats of even greater problems have reignited. - Spain, Portugal and Italy all still face major challenges and contracting economies. - Moody's has cut Italy's bond rating by two notches to Baa2, leaving it just two grades above junk status, citing increased risks of higher borrowing costs in part due to contagion from Spain and a possible Greek exit from the euro.
-Moody's compares economic conditions in Greece to the Great Depression in the US during the 1930s. - Greece's repeat national election has led to the formation of a new coalition government, but HIS Global Insight is still predicting a Greece exit from the Eurozone (65% probability) by the middle of next year. - Efforts to bailout Spain and to begin recapitalizing Spain's banks are underway, with other Eurozone leaders, the International Monetary Fund, and the European Central Bank.
-These steps are being taken to head off a potential liquidity squeeze arising from recent credit downgrades. - The latest data shows that while the Eurozone as a whole contracted during the fourth quarter of the last calendar year, growth remained flat in the first quarter of this calendar year after an unexpectedly strong German showing.
+Moody's compares economic conditions in Greece to the Great Depression in the US during the 1930s. - Greece is now seeking a two-year extension of its latest austerity program in order to ease the severity of the required cuts-and Global Insight is still predicting a Greece exit from the Eurozone (65% probability) by the middle of next year. - Efforts to bailout Spain and to begin recapitalizing Spain's banks are underway, with other Eurozone leaders, the International Monetary Fund, and the European Central Bank.
+These steps are being taken to head off a potential liquidity squeeze arising from recent credit downgrades. - The latest data shows that the Eurozone as a whole contracted by 0.2% during the second quarter of the this calendar year, with the economies of Greece, Italy, Spain and Finland displaying the sharpest contractions.
 The latest data indicate that the Eurozone is at strong risk for another deep recession. - These conditions are negatively affecting the United States: - Tighter credit conditions already exist, especially for businesses with foreign interests. - Reduced exports and corporate earnings already exist.
 The Greater Miami area is experiencing a significant reduction in exports to Spain (Florida exports to Spain fell nearly 30% last year).